 Will The Credits Transfer?

-Yes, if you attend a program approved by the PLNU Study Abroad Office and the courses you take are pre-approved by your department advisor and/or the SAO.
-The SAO staff will provide advising so that courses you take abroad will meet PLNU general education, major/minor, or elective credit requirements.
+Yes, if you attend a program approved by the PLNU Office of Global Studies and the courses you take are pre-approved by your department advisor and/or the OGS.
+The OGS staff will provide advising so that courses you take abroad will meet PLNU general education, major/minor, or elective credit requirements.

 Is there a minimum GPA to study abroad through PLNU?

 Yes, the minimum cumulative GPA to study abroad is 2.5.
 At PLNU, we see studying abroad as an opportunity for both personal and academic growth.
 The transition to living and studying in another country is rewarding and worthwhile, but not always easy.
 We want our students to be properly prepared for their time abroad, and maintaining a good GPA is one sign that students will take their international education seriously.
-Students with extenuating circumstances leading to a GPA below 2.5 can petition to the Director of Study Abroad for approval.
+Students with extenuating circumstances leading to a GPA below 2.5 can petition to the Director of the Fofice of Global Studies for approval.

 How Much Will It Cost?